 Forgiveness.
 We need to offer this gift to others and to ourselves.
 If we don’t, the lack of forgiving can lead to bitterness and resentment, making us soul-sick and miserable.

-The Bibles tells us to “Be kind and compassionate to each other, forgiving each other, just as in Christ God forgave you” (Ephesians 4:32 NIV).
+The Bibles tells us to “Be kind and compassionate to each other, forgiving each other, just as in Christ God forgave you” (Eph.
+4:32 NIV).

 Not sure where to begin?
-The following prayer could be a good place to start:
+Try using this prayer as a place to start:

-Dear God, show me how to forgive in these four areas.
+Dear God, show me how to forgive my child, myself, others, and You.
 I want to follow the example of Jesus.
-Resentment, guilt, and bitterness have shackled me long enough.
-I want to be set free for the sake of my soul.
-On my own I can’t forgive, but I’m willing to try.
-Please help me.
+Resentment and bitterness have shackled me long enough.
+Guilt has taken a toll.
+I want to be set free for the sake of my own soul.
+In my strength I can’t forgive, but with Your help, I’m willing to try.
+I think it just might be possible.
 Amen.

 Who do you need to forgive?
 What would you add?
 I’d love to hear your comments.